First Timer's Guide to Courir de Mardi Gras

 This one-of-a-kind Mardi Gras celebration is older than the state itself.
 Even among born-and-bred Louisianians, not many have joined this centuries-old party in St. Landry Parish.

 The Courir de Mardi Gras festivities originated in medieval France and its many fêtes come together in a celebration on Fat Tuesday.
 The traditional courir—the French word for run—is led by the capitaine followed by costumed and masked participants on horseback, foot or trailer.
 They make their pilgrimage, singing and dancing to collect ingredients to make a communal gumbo, the highlight being the chicken that is chased and caught.
-Today, the Eunice Courir de Mardi Gras that I joined, has more than 2,000 participants, and it continues to increase each year.
+Today, the Eunice Courir de Mardi Gras has more than 2,000 participants, and it continues to increase each year.

 4 Easy Steps to Make Your Own Courir De Mardi Gras Costume

 Joining in?
 Here’s how to make your own courir costume!
 There are a myriad of designs and styles, below is just one example.